isaatonimov/Invy/README.md

-Important: Was just tested on mac osx with java version 21, should work on other platforms - but I had no time and resources to test it yet
+Important: Was just tested on mac osx with java version 21, should work on other platforms
 <br>
 <br>